-- Additional research is needed on potential harms associated with a label of GDM, particularly as more inclusive diagnostic criteria is considered. - More trials are needed to clarify issues regarding earlier screening and treatment, particularly as they relate to the diagnosis, treatment, and long-term outcomes of overt diabetes.

-- More trials are needed to compare effects of two- vs. one-step diagnosis and to determine optimal thresholds. - Research is needed to determine the effects of treatment of GDM diagnosed specifically using more inclusive criteria in relation to the number of abnormal values and the number of steps required for diagnosis.
-We are aware of currently two large completed but unpublished trials that will help inform about the effects of treatment of GDM diagnosed with more inclusive criteria. - Further study of the long-term metabolic impact on offspring whose mothers have been treated for GDM is warranted, with a focus on the type of treatment exposure in utero. - Based on fairly robust evidence of increased risk for T2DM and cardiovascular outcomes associated with GDM, more trials of postpartum interventions (lifestyle with or without pharmacotherapy) including longer followup would be informative.
-Trials that consider specific cultural practices of women with previous GDM are needed. - A greater understanding about the potential for short-and long-term harms from treatments in pregnancy, particularly with use of oral medications, is needed. - More evidence is needed related to treatment effects based on BMI, in order to inform whether any modifications to treatment may optimize outcomes across the range of different BMIs.
-Further, more information is needed on effects in subgroups defined by race/ethnicity, age, and other factors (e.g., prior GDM status).
+- Additional research is needed on potential harms associated with a label of GDM, particularly if more inclusive diagnostic criteria is considered. - More trials are needed to clarify issues regarding earlier screening and treatment, particularly as they relate to the diagnosis, treatment, and long-term outcomes of overt diabetes. - Further study of the long-term metabolic impact on offspring whose mothers have been treated for GDM is warranted, with a focus on the type of treatment exposure in utero. - Based on fairly robust evidence of increased risk for T2DM and cardiovascular outcomes associated with GDM, more trials of postpartum interventions (lifestyle with or without pharmacotherapy) including longer followup would be informative.
+Trials that consider specific cultural practices of women with previous GDM are needed. - A greater understanding about the potential for short-and long-term harms from treatments in pregnancy, particularly with use of oral medications, is needed. - More evidence is needed related to screening and treatment effects based on BMI, in order to inform whether any modifications may optimize outcomes across the range of different BMIs.
+Further, more information is needed on effects in subgroups defined by race/ethnicity, age, and other factors (e.g., prior GDM status). - Research on whether risk-based tools combined with glycemic measures are better predictors of GDM and treatment-responsive outcomes would also be informative.